dotcommander/classifier/README.md

 # GDS File Classifier

 A Go-based CLI tool that uses AI vector embeddings to classify and organize files according to a user-defined category structure defined in a YAML file.
-This tool automatically matches files to the appropriate category based on their semantic content, using configurable embedding providers like OpenAI (including compatible local servers) or Ollama.
+This tool automatically matches files to the appropriate category based on their semantic content, using configurable embedding providers like **OpenAI (the default)**, OpenAI-compatible local servers, or Ollama.

 *(Note: While originally named for "Gary's Directory System", the tool is flexible and works with **any** category structure you define in the YAML mapping file.)*